invertedv/goMortgage/README.md

 [![godoc](https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white)](https://pkg.go.dev/mod/github.com/invertedv/goMortgage?tab=overview)

 ### Summary
 goMortgage is an app for building models to forecast mortgage performance.
-It is the culmination of many years experience building these models.
-See my [linkedIn](www.linkedin.com/in/will-alexander-data-scientist) profile for more about me.

 goMortgage is unusual in many dimensions.
 It's a one-stop modeling platform that will build both the modeling dataset and the model.